-

 Somewhat miraculously, I went on to study dance full time.
 I have always loved the physical practice, but as not everything came easily to me, I became more and more interested in movement science.
 While everyone else created choreography for their final project, I decided to research the science of external hip rotation.

-Life wasn’t always easy, and full-time dance training was pretty demanding so rather unsurprisingly, I soon found myself in therapy.
-Little did I know that the modality I ended up in was grounded in mindfulness.
-As it made interesting links between the body and the mind, it sat well with me.
-So well, in fact, that it became my new anchor.
+Life hadn’t exactly been a smooth ride, and full-time dance training was pretty demanding, so rather unsurprisingly, I soon found myself in therapy.
+Little did I know that the modality I ended up in was based in mindfulness.
+As it made interesting links between mind & body, it sat well with me.
+So well, that over time it became my compass.

 The threads of movement, mindfulness and science naturally came together when I discovered yoga.
 Needless to say, things spiralled from there!
 I soon completed my entry-level teacher training.
 As I scratched the surface of this extensive subject, it sparked in me a deep curiosity for further study of the body & the mind.